camptocamp/self-hosted-llm-models-tests/README.md

 Exoscale provides a simple guide on how to enable GPU support in SKS nodes, available [here](https://community.exoscale.com/documentation/sks/gpu-sks-nodes/).

-The Exoscale documentation note that the SKS cluster need to be on the `Pro` plan and not on the `Starter` plan, but I've been able to instantiate the GPU nodes on cluster with the latter.
+The Exoscale documentation note that the SKS cluster needs to be on the `Pro` plan and not on the `Starter` plan, but I've been able to instantiate the GPU nodes on a cluster with the latter.

 From what I've gathered, the Exoscale GPU nodes already satisfy the [prerequisites](https://github.com/NVIDIA/k8s-device-plugin?tab=readme-ov-file#prerequisites) for the NVIDIA Device Plugin and we only need to install it.
 I choose to install it as an Helm chart and configure it through the values, as recommended for production deployments.
-More information about the NVIDIA utilities/plugins used below or on the README.md in the charts folder.
+More information about the NVIDIA utilities or plugins used will the [README.md in the charts folder](./charts/README.md).

 I did not explore all the [configuration possibilities](https://github.com/NVIDIA/k8s-device-plugin?tab=readme-ov-file#configuring-the-nvidia-device-plugin-binary) for the NVIDIA Device Plugin.
-Of notable interest seems the possibility of sharing a GPU through multiple workloads.
+Of notable interest seems the possibility of sharing a GPU through multiple workloads (by default, if a pod needs a GPU, it will be exclusively attached to it a not any other pod).

 ### Running LLM models using Hugging Face's Text Generation Inference